Absorbing Man

-The character has appeared in several animated television series and video games as well as a live-action adaptation in the Marvel Cinematic Universe TV series Agents of S.H.I.E.L.D., portrayed by Brian Patrick Wade.
+Since his original introduction in comics, the character has been featured in various other Marvel-licensed products, including video games, animated television series, and merchandise such as trading cards.
+He appears in the Marvel Cinematic Universe TV series Agents of S.H.I.E.L.D., portrayed by Brian Patrick Wade.

 Publication history

-The Absorbing Man first appears in Journey into Mystery #114 (Mar.
-1965) and was created by Stan Lee and Jack Kirby.
+The Absorbing Man debuted in Journey into Mystery #114 (March 1965), and was created by Stan Lee and Jack Kirby.
+He appeared in the 2017 Black Bolt series, by Saladin Ahmed.